 After the conference, Onita would get in contact with friend Masaji "Tarzan" Goto who he wrestled in All Japan with.
 Onita would make Goto an offer to second him in the main event of the first show and wrestle on the second show.
 Onita would also open up a Dojo for women wrestlers to fill out the card of the two shows as Onita wanted the show how different these shows would be than a standard pro-wrestling show by having women wrestlers also on the show.
 The FMW Dojo would start up on September 15, 1989 with both and women being admitted to help fill out the shows.
 Eriko Tsuchiya, Miwa Sato, Kumiko Matsuda, Yoshika Maedomari, Yuki Morimatsu, Akihito Ichihara, Yukihide Ueno, Katsutoshi Niiyama, Masaomi Morishige, and Ryo Miyake would be apart of the first FMW Dojo class.

-Onita would bring in a personal friend 23 year old Shoichi Arai who had just gotten out of flying school with hopes of being a professional pilot before Onita would offer him a spot as the promotions ring announcer.
-Arai would also end up working for the FMW office which would actually be in Atsushi Onita's house before becoming FMW's Vice President.
+23 year old Shoichi Arai who had just gotten out of flying school with hopes of being a professional pilot before applying for the job as FMW Ring Announcer.
+Arai would also end up working for the FMW office in Nishimagome, Tokyo where he would help with merchandise and tickets before becoming FMW's Vice President.

 The first FMW show on October 6, 1989 at the Nagoya Sports Center would turn out to be a huge success as they would announce 4,000 fans in a sell out for the event.
 The fans would be extremely enthusiastic throughout the show, especially for the main event that would see Aoyagi busted open while Onita would brutalized by Aoyagi's hard kicks until Onita's corner man Tarzan Goto seeing that Onita was not going to give up no matter what, decided to throw in the towel to prevent Onita from being seriously injured.
 Onita disgusted in Aoyagi's win would charge after Aoyagi, and a brawl inside the ring would occur between the FMW wrestler and Aoyagi's World Karate Association fighters something that just had never been seen in 1989.